Explained: Why Amit Shah wants to amend the Citizenship Act before undertaking countrywide NRC

-Union Home Minister Amit Shah has again reiterated that the government would first amend the existing citizenship norms – by passing the Citizenship Amendment Bill – before it implements a nationwide National Register of Citizens (NRC).
+Union Home Minister Amit Shah has reiterated that the government would first amend the existing citizenship norms – by passing the Citizenship Amendment Bill – before it implements a nationwide National Register of Citizens (NRC).
 While speaking in Kolkata, Shah accused West Bengal Chief Minister Mamata Banerjee of “misleading” the people.

+“Mamata Banerjee is saying that lakhs of Hindu refugees will be thrown out of the country.
+I have come here to assure all my refugee brothers that there is no need to worry as the central government will not force them out,” Shah is reported to have said.

 What is the Citizenship Amendment Bill?